szgrune/PG-Co/openlibrary.md

 <figure>
     <img src="./assets/img/OpenLibraryNewDesktop.png">
     <figcaption align="center">
-        The new desktop interface displays the user's reading stats and organizes their saved books into carousels.
+        The new desktop interface displays the user's reading stats and organizes their saved books into carousels
     </figcaption>
 </figure>